This blog post draws on data and research discussed in our entry on CO2 and Greenhouse Gas Emissions.

 - Countries shown in red are net importers of emissions – they import more CO2 embedded in goods than they export.

 For example, the USA has a value of 7.7% meaning its net import of CO2 is equivalent to 7.7% of its domestic emissions.
 This means emissions calculated on the basis of ‘consumption’ are 7.7% higher than their emissions based on production.

 - Countries shown in blue are net exporters of emissions – they export more CO2 embedded in goods than they import.

 For example, China’s value of -14% means its net export of CO2 is equivalent to 14% of its domestic emissions.
 The consumption-based emissions of China are 14% lower than their production-based emissions.

 We see quite a regional East-West split in net exporters and importers: most of Western Europe, the Americas, and many African countries are net importers of emissions whilst most of Eastern Europe and Asia are net exporters.

-You can find these figures in absolute terms (tonnes of CO2) for each country in the Additional Information section.
+You can find these figures in absolute (tonnes of CO2) and per capita terms for each country in the Additional Information section.

 How did the differences between a country’s production and consumption-based emissions change over time?